CBD’s Promising Effect on the Skin

 Acne is actually short for acne vulgaris, the most common human skin disease in the world.
 It affects the quality of life of millions across the world.
 Not only is it inflammatory, so it can cause redness, pain, and other negative symptoms, but can also exacerbate self-esteem or confidence issues.

-CBD for Acne: How Does it Work?
+Can CBD Help with Acne?
+How Does it Work?

 Researchers in Hungary published a review in 2014 that observed the very real likelihood that cannabidiol exerts both anti-inflammatory and sebostatic effects on human sebocytes.